-To participate in the competetion, each team member must fill the registration form (Deadline: March 25, 2020).
+To participate in the competetion, each team member must fill the registration form.

-After the completion of the form, each team is required to send a recommendation letter by a professor who currently teaches at the same institution of the team members and a provisional summary of the argument for each of the sides of the case (Deadline: March 28, 2020).
+After the completion of the form, each team is required to send a recommendation letter by a professor who currently teaches at the same institution of the team members and a provisional summary of the argument for each of the sides of the case.

 The letter of recommendation and the provisional summary of the arguments should not be longer than two pages each.
 Content Specifications: i.
 Font and Size (General) - Times New Roman, 12 pts; ii.
 Line Spacing (General) - 1.5 lines; iii.
 Font and Size (Footnotes) - Times New Roman, 10 pts; iv.
 Line Spacing (Footnotes) - Single line.

-A letter of acceptance will be sent by e-mail to the qualified teams on March 31, 2020.
+A letter of acceptance will be sent by e-mail to the qualified teams.

-The registration fee for each member of qualified teams is US$120.00 (One hundred and twenty US Dollars), which includes the activities of the competition, two lunches, three dinners, and coffee breaks during the competition.
-The fee does NOT include other expenses, such as transportation and accommodation (Payment deadline: April 10, 2020).
+The registration fee for each team is R$400,00 (four hundred Reais), which includes only the participation in the competition.
+The fee does NOT include other expenses, such as meals, transportation and accommodation.